agneepradeep/Web-Programming/JavaScript Lecture Notes/LECTURE 2/README.md

 ```
 ```

 This `README.md` file includes sections for comments, operators, conditional statements, and the ternary operator, along with explanations and code snippets.
-Save this content in a file named `README.md` in your project directory.